 Skip to main content

 Breadbox uses a two-level category hierarchy to classify every transaction.
 Categories come from your bank provider by default, but you can override them manually or have rules assign them automatically.
-This page explains how the system works and how to manage categories through the admin dashboard and REST API.

 Two-level hierarchy